pr3sh/openshift/openshift_administration/5_openshift_networking.md

 - The ***`Container Network Interface (CNI)`*** an interface between the network provider and the container execution, and is implemented as **`network plug-ins`**.
 - **`Plug-ins`** written to the specification allow various network providers to control the OpenShift cluster network.
+- OpenShift's Software-Defined Network leverages CNI plug-ins to partition the usage of resources and processes on physical and virtual hosts, enabling containers inside pods to share network resources such as:
+  1. Devices
+  2. IP stacks
+  3. Firewall Rules
+  4. Routing tables.